 I'm very happy I studied abroad.
 I learned so much about myself and the world around me.
-Rebecca, Aberdeen, Spring 2017

 This was an incredible experience overall.
-The courses were very interesting, and there were a wide variety from which to choose, many of which had pre-existing transfer to UWEC.
-The university is very welcoming and organizes many activities and opportunities for meeting people from around the world throughout the semester.
+The courses were very interesting, and there were a wide variety from which to choose.
+The university is very welcoming and organizes many activities and opportunities for meeting people from around the world.
 Finally, Scotland is a beautiful country with countless opportunities for exploring, and it is easy to travel to other countries from Aberdeen as well.
-Spring 17 participant